enonic/old-xp-doc/doc/reference/libraries/mail/index.rst

 lib-mail
 ========

 This library implements methods for mail operations.
-Add the following into your ``build.gradle`` file in the ``dependencies`` section::
+Set the :ref:`configuration-mail` and add the following into your ``build.gradle`` file in the ``dependencies`` section::

   include 'com.enonic.xp:lib-mail:6.1.0'